-- (a) Review and consider all information about the College's programs before enrolling. - (b) Pay special attention to the application for student financial aid, complete it accurately and submit it on time to the financial aid office. - (c) Know and comply with any deadlines for applying or reapplying for aid. - (d) Provide all additional documentation, verification, corrections, and/or new information requested. - (e) Notify the College of changes including name, address, telephone number, or e-mail address. - (f) Read, understand, and keep copies of all forms requiring a signature. - (g) Repay any overpayment discovered.
+- I. Review and consider all information about the College's programs before enrolling. - II.
+Pay special attention to the application for student financial aid (FAFSA) and complete it accurately. - III.
+Know and comply with any deadlines for applying or reapplying for aid. - IV.
+Provide all additional documentation, verification, corrections, and/or new information requested. - V. Notify the College of changes including name, address, telephone number, or e-mail address. - VI.
+Read, understand, and keep copies of all forms requiring a signature. - VII.
+Repay any overpayment.